JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Morphological Analysis

 A significant fraction of the sample has a red compact region with more extended and clumpier emission apparent in shorter wavelength bands.
 These RGB images are consistent with a model in which the 1.1mm-selected galaxies contain a star-forming core that is heavily obscured by dust, leading to more extended light profiles at rest-optical wavelengths relative to the rest-NIR. \citet{gillman2024} and \citet{boogaard2024} find similarly complex morphologies in shorter wavelength bands, which they note could be the product of attenuation from dust structures as well as underlying clumpy star formation.

-To quantify the complexity of the clumpy emission observed in shorter wavelength bands, we measure Gini/M20 values of 1.5$\mu$m imaging using the Python package \texttt{statmorph} \citep{statmorph}, classifying these systems as mergers as defined in \citet{Lotz2004,Lotz2008}.
+To quantify the complexity of the clumpy emission observed in shorter wavelength bands, we measure Gini/M20 values of 1.5$\mu$m imaging \texttt{statmorph}, classifying these systems as mergers as defined in \citet{Lotz2004,Lotz2008}.
 Figure \ref{fig:giniM20} divides up the sample according to Gini/M20 merger classification, and also includes the asymmetry parameter.
 Systems classified as mergers by Gini-M20 have an average asymmetry value of 0.78$\pm 0.13$, compared to 0.55 $\pm 0.18$ for non-mergers, where errors are the standard deviation.

 Figure \ref{fig:giniM20} shows where the 1.1mm-selected sample falls in the Gini-M20 parameter space at both 1.5$\mu$m and 4.4$\mu$m.
 At 1.5$\mu$m, we find a high merger fraction of 54\% for the 1.1mm-selected sample using the Gini/M20 classification, which is comparable to a 49\% merger fraction for the field star-forming population at the same wavelength.
 These merger fractions are atypically high relative to other studies \citep[see ][]{stott2013, ventou2019, gillman2024, mckay2025, ren2025}.
 However, at 4.4$\mu$m, both the 1.1mm-selected and field samples have much lower merger fractions (0\% and 6\%, respectively), and exhibit less scatter in Gini-M20.
-The drop in merger fraction at longer wavelengths is consistent with \citet{gillman2024}, who find a somewhat more modest decrease from 40\% at 1.5$\mu$m to 8\% at 4.4$\mu$m with a 2.4$\times$ larger sample.
+The drop in merger fraction at longer wavelengths is consistent with \citet{gillman2024}, who find a somewhat more modest decrease from 40\% at 1.5$\mu$m to 8\% at 4.4$\mu$m with a 2.4$\times$ larger sample. \citet{constantin2025} also find that in a sample of massive galaxies at $3<z<5$, the rest-NIR (F560W) morphologies look smooth, compact, and disk-like, with all galaxies appearing to have disk-like morphologies using the \citet{Lotz2008} Gini-M20 classification in the rest-NIR.
 The wavelength dependence of merger classification is discussed in greater detail in Section \ref{sec:mergers}.